are PFAS regulated

 The U.S. Environmental Protection Agency (EPA) has been focusing intensively on regulating per- and poly-fluoroalkyl substances (PFAS), given mounting evidence of their potential health risks and persistence in the environment.

 Often referred to as “forever chemicals,” PFAS compounds, such as perfluorooctanoic acid (PFOA) and perfluorooctanesulfonic acid (PFOS), are used in many industrial applications and consumer products.
+They earn this nickname because their strong carbon-fluorine bonds make them highly resistant to natural degradation, allowing them to persist in the environment and the human body for years.

 How do the new EPA regulations on PFAS impact businesses, essential compliance, and cleanup steps?
 Let’s start with some history.